What time should I expect the vehicle on Removals day?

 In the absence of original packaging, a specialist computer crate and anti-static bubble pack would be used.
 You will, however, be expected to decommission the computer ahead of time and ensure the ‘bundling’ of all leads and connectors.

-If you have a question that has not been answered here please contact us and we will be happy to help.
+If you have a question that has not been answered here please call 0800 791 9629 or contact us and we will be happy to help.